lucaKnobloch/FakeNewsOfTheDay/README.md

     -> built the container fakenod-back
         - further information are located here
-    The docker image for this is located here [DockerHub](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-back)
+    The docker image for this is located here [DockerHub -  Back](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-back)

 2. Container Connection Server
     - go to the directory flaskServer